AndrewRadev/id3.vim/README.md

     pacman -S id3

+Be warned that there are some open [issues](https://github.com/AndrewRadev/id3.vim/issues) with `id3v2` and `id3tool`.
+I plan to improve things soon, but we'll see how it goes.
+The original `id3` tool has worked reliably for me so far other than some issues with characters in certain filenames.

 ### flac files

 The plugin also supports FLAC files (somewhat misleadingly, since they don't use id3 tags).
 For those, you'll need the `metaflac` command, which, on Arch Linux, comes from the `flac` package: